ladan-salimi/Hybrid-quantum-solver-vs-classical-solver/README.md

 # Hybrid Quantum vs Classical Optimization

 ## Overview
-This repository contains an implementation of a hybrid quantum-classical and a purely classical approach to solving an optimization problem.
+This repository implements a hybrid quantum-classical and a purely classical approach to solving an optimization problem.
 The quantum approach leverages D-Wave's Leap Hybrid Constrained Quadratic Model (CQM) Sampler, while the classical approach utilizes IBM Qiskit's `CplexOptimizer` for solving Quadratic Programming problems.
 A performance comparison is provided.

 ## Repository Contents
 - **`Hybrid_quantum.py`**: Main script that formulates and solves the problem using a hybrid quantum-classical approach.